OyeInyalowda/anniversarator/README.md

 ```bash
 pipx install .
 ```
-Note: Once the package is installed the downloaded folder can be deleted
+Once the package is installed the downloaded folder can be deleted

 Instructions on how to install pipx can be found [here](https://pipx.pypa.io/latest/installation/)

+Note: pipx requires pip.
+Installation instructions for pip can be found [here](https://pip.pypa.io/en/stable/installation/)

 ## Usage